HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/disruption-info/index.md

 ### Query disruptions from specific feeds

-* Arguments `feeds` can be used to query alerts only from specific feeds
+* Argument `feeds` can be used to query alerts only from specific feeds
   * List of available feeds can be queried using **feeds** query
   * For example, *HSL* feed contains data from HSL area